 About Exciting Curiosity

 Exciting Curiosity’s misson is to inspire learning by exciting back into life the curiosity we had when we were young, and for our young learners to keep and nurture their curiosity.
-In this site you’ll find videos, books and quotes that have inspired me to step up the campaign for curiosity, alongside thoughts on life, learning and technology.
+In this site you’ll find videos, books and quotes that have inspired me to stay curious, alongside thoughts on life, learning and technology.

-I hope you find something that makes you curious too.
+I hope you find something that excites your curiosity too.

 Jenni started off her career as a high school music teacher in Edinburgh, Scotland.
 With a passion for technology and learning she became an Apple Distinguished Educator in 2006 and continues to build on that expertise.
 In 2009 she joined the City of Edinburgh Council’s Digital Learning Team, encouraging educators from all sectors and stages to embrace technology and enhance the learning experience.

 In January 2014 Jenni took up a new post at Tynecastle High School in Edinburgh as teacher with responsibility for support of learning through innovative ICT use.
 She was also a part of the SQA Qualification Design Team for the new NQ in Music Technology before moving to the QI team in Edinburgh, leaving for new adventures in June 2020.

-Based in Edinburgh, Jenni has worked with many schools, educators and learners of all ages across Scotland, the UK, Europe and the Middle East, delivering workshops and training sessions around the use of technology in the classroom.
-As an experienced teacher Jenni is able to work alongside educators in their classrooms, across all sectors, modelling in real situations how technology can be used to enhance learning and teaching.
-Jenni has delivered various sessions to students in initial and probationer teacher training, and has also spoken at a number of recent key events.
+Jenni also worked as an Apple Professional Learning Specialist working with many schools, educators and learners of all ages across Scotland, the UK, Europe and the Middle East, delivering workshops and bespoke training sessions around the use of technology in the classroom.
+As an experienced teacher Jenni worked alongside educators in their classrooms, across all sectors, modelling in real situations how technology can be used to enhance learning and teaching.
+Jenni has delivered various sessions to students in initial and probationer teacher training, and has also spoken at a variety of large scale events.